 (Albuquerque, NM) – Get ready to experience Asteroid Day for the first time at the New Mexico Museum of Natural History & Science.
-From 10 a.m. – 3 p.m. on Saturday, June 30, learn about asteroids, NASA’s mission to the asteroid belt, and what there is to know about asteroid impacts on Earth.
+From 5:30 – 10 p.m. on Friday, June 30, learn about asteroids, NASA’s mission to the asteroid belt, and what there is to know about asteroid impacts on Earth.

-In the ViewSpace Theater, the museum will be streaming a special live broadcast of other Asteroid Day celebrations around the world.
+In the ViewSpace Theater, the museum will be streaming a special live broadcast of other Astronomy Day celebrations around the world.
 Hear from astronomy experts about the nature of asteroids and how they influenced Earth’s history.
-The video will continue throughout the day on June 30 during the museum’s normal hours and also into the evening activities, but only while the broadcast is available.
-Find out more at: asteroidday.org/live
+The video will continue throughout the day on June 30 during both the museum’s normal hours and also into the evening activities, but only while the broadcast is available.
+Find out more at: asteroidday.org/live/

-Asteroid Day happens on June 30 every year and is an international campaign to educate people worldwide about asteroids, the impact hazard they may pose, and what we can do to protect our planet, families, communities, and future generations.
+Asteroid Day happens on the June 30 every year and is a campaign to educate people worldwide about asteroids, the impact hazard they may pose, and what we can do to protect our planet, families, communities, and future generations.
 Events held in various cities on Asteroid Day range from professional lectures and personalized programs for the public to live entertainment, all to help raise public awareness and support for ways to increase detection and tracking of asteroids.
-Find out more from the event’s international site: asteroidday.org
+Find out more from the event’s international site: asteroidday.org/